Coinbase going public could signal new era for cryptocurrency

 Coinbase acknowledged in the prospectus that there are risks ahead, “many of which are unpredictable and in certain instances are outside of our control,” including the unknowns of the regulatory environment, its dependence on cryptocurrency, its ability to “attract, maintain and grow” its customer base and potential competition.

+Crypto has benefited after the devastating blows to trading in the early days of the pandemic pushed many investors to seek assets outside the traditional financial system.
+It’s also been lifted by the hysteria, or euphoria (depending on whom you ask) that has characterized trading in 2021, starting with Gamestop’s dizzying run after regular investors vowed to take the ailing retailer “to the moon.”

+Bitcoin has claimed the headlines, but other digital currencies have soared too: Ethereum, the second largest cryptocurrency by market capitalization, is up 221 percent year-to-date, according to Coindesk.
+Dogecoin, a meme-based currency that was created as a joke, is up more than 2,700 percent to 13 cents a share.
+Tesla CEO Elon Musk has used his Twitter account to become Dogecoin’s biggest cheerleader — potentially putting himself back in the SEC’s crosshairs in the process.

 Coinbase has registered nearly 115 million shares for its listing.
-But the valuation is more characterized by “flare and hyperbole” than substance, said David Trainer, chief executive of New Constructs, who notes that Coinbase was an $8 billion company just three years ago.
-To live up to a $100 billion valuation, Coinbase would have to eclipse the revenues of the biggest exchanges on the planet.
+But the massive valuation is more characterized by “flare and hyperbole” than substance, said David Trainer, chief executive of New Constructs, who notes that Coinbase was an $8 billion company just three years ago.
+To live up to a $100 billion valuation, Coinbase would have to eclipse the revenue of the biggest exchanges on the planet.
 Trainer thinks Coinbase should be valued around $19 billion.

 “I’d avoid falling prey to the memestock frenzy around what is probably a good company,” Trainer said, “but at the proposed valuation is not even close to being a good stock.”

-Coinbase’s first quarter earnings report inspired awe among some investors: the exchange earned $1.8 billion in revenue.
+Coinbase’s first-quarter earnings report inspired awe among some investors: the exchange earned $1.8 billion in revenue.
 That’s more than it took in all of 2020.
+It hosted $223 billion assets on the platform, representing an 11.3 percent market share in crypto.

 Coinbase is a pillar of the modern crypto ecosystem, but there’s no guarantee it can maintain dominance if the appetite for cryptocurrency continues to balloon.
-Already it faces competition from fellow exchanges like Kraken and Gemini, and digital financial services companies like PayPal and Robinhood.
+It already faces competition from such exchanges as, and digital financial services companies like PayPal and Robinhood.

-“The valuations in the beginning stages of a nascent industry are extraordinary,” Trainer said, “But at the end of the day, if someone’s making really high margins, that means someone else can come in and take marketshare with a lower margin and still be very profitable.”
+“The valuations in the beginning stages of a nascent industry are extraordinary,” Trainer said, “But at the end of the day, if someone’s making really high margins, that means someone else can come in and take market share with a lower margin and still be very profitable.”

-The choice to make a direct listing on the Nasdaq, rather than raising money on a road show through a traditional initial public offering, squares with Coinbase’s dark horse image.
-Last month, Armstrong and other executives took to Reddit for a three-day AMA (“Ask me anything”), fielding questions on everything from stock plans to the Coinbase’s stance on NFTs.
+The choice to make a direct listing on the Nasdaq, rather than raising money on a roadshow through a traditional initial public offering, squares with Coinbase’s dark horse image.
+Last month, Armstrong and other executives took to Reddit for a three-day AMA (“Ask me anything”), fielding questions on everything from stock plans to Coinbase’s stance on NFTs (non-fungible tokens).